Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 Revenue forecasting is important because it provides a concrete overview of your company’s growth path and allows you to make relevant business decisions.
 Revenue equals customers, customers inform hiring and product development, new customers and renewals equate to cash flow, and cash is the lifeblood of any business.
 So, your ability to accurately forecast and project revenue is critical to planning.

-There are ripple effects of the revenue planning process that go beyond just projecting top-line momentum.
-Strong top-line planning also helps you:
+There are ripple effects of the revenue forecasting process that go beyond just projecting top-line momentum.
+Strong top-line forecasting also helps you:

 • Verify the headcount plan.
 Headcount is typically the biggest expense for a small business (especially for SaaS companies).
 That’s why modeling out your headcount plan is just as crucial as your revenue plan.
 But without accurate forecasting, you risk having to push out staffing plans, which in turn sets product development back and prevents you from meeting your growth potential.